 Perhaps you can’t accept a compliment, saying that everyone could’ve done it, or you’re quick when it comes to jumping to conclusions, or maybe you just expect the worst of a situation.
 No matter the type of overthinking your mind produces, make sure to always double-check that thought from a different point of view, and reframe it so that it becomes a positive affirmation.

-Trust Yourself offers its reader a multitude of practical advice on how to become the best version of themselves, overcome negative thoughts, identify their dominant characteristics as sensitive strivers, and use everything to their advantage.
-Reading this book will have you conduct a powerful introspection and realize what kept you from achieving your full potential all along.
-Implementing the valuable advice from it will help you get past your insecurities, self-doubt, and finally, be on your way to success.
+Trust Yourself offers practical advice on overcoming negative thoughts, identifying important character traits, and using our skills to our advantage.
+Reading this book will lead to powerful introspection.
+You’ll realize what keeps you from achieving your full potential and act on it.
+A great read to get past your insecurities, self-doubt, and finally, be on your way to success.

 Who would I recommend the Trust Yourself summary to?